danielruffolodeveloper/Express_PostgreSQL_Dockerized/README.md

 ## Dependencies

 - [expressjs](https://github.com/expressjs/express) - The server for handling and routing HTTP requests
-- [Postgres](https://github.com/expressjs/express) - The server for handling and routing HTTP requests
+- [Postgres](https://www.postgresql.org/) - Relational database used for storing and serving data in a relational manner

 ## Application Structure